aws-samples/amazon-transcribe-live-call-analytics/lca-agentassist-setup-stack/agent-assist-demo-script.md

 **Agent**:  It matches - perfect!
 Hi Bob.
 How can i help you with your rewards-card?*

-### Part 2: AgentAssist retrieves information using the information gathered earlier (eg card type).. in this case by using conditional answer in QnAbot, but other mechanisms -  such as kendra redirect query filters or custom logic with Lambda hooks - could also be used.
+### Part 2: AgentAssist retrieves information using the information gathered earlier (eg card type).. in this case by using conditional answer in QnAbot, but other mechanisms -  such as Kendra redirect query filters or custom logic with Lambda hooks - could also be used.

 **Caller**: I was wondering, what is the cash back rate for this card?